yoshitomo-matsubara/spark-example/README.md

 # Spark Example
-My private Maven project with Apache Spark examples to help you understand how its MapReduce framework works.
+My private Maven project with Apache Spark examples to help you understand how its Spark framework works.
-You can run example codes on your (local) computer instead of Hadoop clusters.
+You can run example codes on your (local) computer instead of clusters.

 ## Requirement
 - Java 1.8+